 Otherwise, go to FetLife and sign up for a profile.
 Find your city or nearest metropolitan area and join their discussion group.
-You can often more public sex parties that aren't invite only, or perhaps they’ll have a friendly meet and greet you can join to get to know the community.
+You can often find more public sex parties that aren't invite-only, or perhaps they’ll have a friendly meet and greet you can join to get to know the community.

 Last resort, copy paste this into your Facebook status and see what happens.

 “Hey.
-I’d really like to go to a sex party but I don’t know anyone who’s been.
+I’d love to go to a sex party, but I don’t know anyone in the community.
 Do you have any experience or are you plugged into the community?
-Send me a private message, I want to hear from you!”
+Send me a private message; I want to hear from you!”

 Seriously, if you're not concerned about what your friends might think, give it a shot!

 Got Your Invite?
 Great, Here’s How To Behave At Your First Sex Party